 Vaginal pain can be a temporary symptom of infection or injury.
-Or, it can be a chronic symptom with no known cause.
+However, in some cases, it can be a chronic symptom with no known cause.

 Fear or embarrassment may keep a person from seeking professional treatment for vaginal pain.
-Some who have sought treatment report that the doctors were quick to dismiss their symptoms.
+Anecdotal evidence suggests that some doctors can be quick to dismiss this symptom.

 However, the right healthcare provider will work diligently to diagnose and treat the problem.